What is Thalassemia Intermedia Care in India?

 5. Gene Therapy

-Gene therapy is an emerging treatment that aims to correct the root genetic cause of thalassaemia.
+Gene therapy is an emerging treatment under clinical evaluation and is not yet widely available or routinely accessible in India.
 By introducing functional genes into the patient’s cells, this method can potentially restore proper haemoglobin production and significantly reduce the need for transfusions.

 If left untreated, thalassaemia can lead to serious health issues such as heart complications, liver damage, and a higher risk of infections.
 That’s why early diagnosis and proper treatment are crucial for managing the disease.